-Þráinn Hjálmarsson - Composer residing in Reykjavík at the moment.
-Studied M.A. in composition at the royal conservatoire den Haag. Þráinn is a part of a generation of composers that not only composes music but involves to his creative work being a lecturer, artistic director and festival director.
+Þráinn Hjálmarsson - Þráinn Hjálmarsson is a part of a generation of composers that not only composes music but involves to his creative work, lecturing, artistic direction, festival directing and project managing for various projects surrounding contemporary music and as well reaching within the field of visual art.

-Currently residing in Reykjavík, working on various projects such as running a concert series dedicated to new music at Hafnarborg art center and developing the musical instrument Þránófónn (e.
+Currently residing in Reykjavík, running the concert series, Hljóðön (e.
+Phonemes) dedicated to new music at Hafnarborg art center and developing the musical instrument Þránófónn (e.
 Thranophone), a feedback instrument based on acoustic resonance in various (complex/simple) cavities.

 Contact: thrainn.hja [@] gmail.com